 ZWaveJSController is the interface to Z-Wave JS.
 Currently, this Controller accesses Z-Wave JS through a websocket interface available when running either Z-Wave JS UI (formerly called zwavejs2mqtt) or zwave-js-server.
-Future versions of the controller will support direct serial/USB port control through the native library.

 Z-Wave JS has excellent device support, but like all Z-Wave systems, it doesn't perfectly support every possible thing that has ever been (or is currently) manufacturered.
 Z-Wave JS provides a searchable database where you can see if your device(s) is (are) supported.
 It should go without saying (but will be said anyway) that devices not supported by Z-Wave JS will not be supported by ZWaveJSController.